 This morning I realized I didn’t have a recipe for Morning Glory Muffins, so to remedy that I made a quick batch using a recipe from Gold Medal.
 It’s a good one!
-Gold Medal’s Morning Glories call for brown sugar, carrots, apples, coconut and nuts.
+Gold Medal’s recipe call for brown sugar, carrots, apples, coconut and nuts.
 They really hit the spot.

 Speaking of origins, if you’re wondering where the phrase “What’s the story morning glory?” came from, it might be hippy slang from the sixties.
 Seeds of certain types of morning glory are hallucinogenic, and people used to “experiment”.
 When someone came out of a trance, their friends would ask “What’s the story morning glory?”
 I’m not sure how true that is, but I read it on the Internet and it made me laugh.

 If you try the muffins, tell me what’s the story, Morning Glory!

 - 2 cups all purpose or white whole wheat flour 9 oz